Frequently Asked Questions

 Do you sell supplements?

-- I may recommend high-quality supplements as part of your protocol (but don't ship directly).
-I utilize an online dispensary (Fullscript) to ship professional-grade supplements.
-They properly store/ship supplements to maintain its integrity throughout its entire journey to your door (unlike other websites with supplements from unregulated sellers).
+- I may recommend high-quality supplements as part of your protocol, but I don't sell supplements or ship them to patients directly.
+I utilize an online supplement dispensary platform (Fullscript) which will ship professional-grade supplements to you if you choose.
+Fullscript ensures proper storage and shipment to maintain the integrity of the products throughout their entire journey to your door (unlike other websites with supplements from unregulated sellers).

-- To encourage patients to not order supplements from questionable sources, I offer a 10% discount for patients ordering through my Fullscript portal.
+- To encourage patients not to order supplements from questionable sources, I offer a 10% discount for patients ordering through my Fullscript dispensary.

 How do I get labs done?